 Don’t believe me?
 A quick google search will return the definition ‘The practice of using a network of remote servers hosted in a remote data centre facility to manage, and process data, rather than a local server.’

-A. The security measures offered by Cloud are completely unmatched by an on premise solution.
-A migration to the cloud often increases security due to the extensive physical and electronic security measures employed by cloud service providers.
+The security measures offered by Cloud are completely unmatched by an on premise solution.
+A migration to cloud computing often increases security due to the extensive physical and electronic security measures employed by cloud service providers.
 In reality, there are security risks with every IT solution however, contrary to popular belief, your business data is often safer in the cloud.

 There are additional preventative solutions available to Cloud customers, such as the enterprise grade security products from Cisco – including intrusion prevention and web filtering solutions to protect against the latest internet threats.
 Cybercrime is unfortunately one of the biggest risks to SME’s today, so whilst counter measures are available, staff education is essential to help protect your organisation from the latest threats, such as phishing and Ransomware attacks.